 - Helping with parturition: Parturition refers to the process of delivering baby and placenta through the vagina.
 During the last trimester, relaxin prompts the rupture of the membranes surrounding the fetus.
 It also stimulates the growth, opening and softening of the cervix and vagina and aid the process of childbirth.
 Relaxin hormone also relaxes the ligaments at the front of the pelvis to minimize the effort of delivery

 - Helping with mammary gland development: During the second half of pregnancy, the relaxin hormone helps with the development of mammary gland making it ready for the upcoming lactation period

 - Stretching of abdominal muscle and rib cage: In course of pregnancy, the abdominal muscles are stretched to accommodate the growing uterus.
 The ribcage is also stretched to balance the pressure applied by the growing uterus on the diaphragm.
 Both of this is possible due to the increased level of relaxin hormone

 How Does The Relaxin Hormone Make Joints Unstable During Pregnancy?

 Collagen is the main part of the connective tissue found in ligaments, cartilages and tendons.
 Ligament which is made up of this connective tissue, determines the stability of the joints.
-The relaxin hormone increases the water content of the collagen fiber which is the main part of connective tissue.
+The relaxin hormone increases the water content of the collagen fiber, which is the main part of connective tissue.
 This results in increasing the elasticity of the ligament.
-Thus, when otherwise inelastic ligament becomes more flexible than normal, the joints tend to lose their stability.
+Thus, when the otherwise inelastic ligament becomes more flexible than normal, the joints tend to lose their stability.